 - Seizure: seize physical things, such as documents, or non-physical things, such as information on a computer network.

-- Requests to foreign partners: ask a partner to carry out activities under a GCSB or NZSIS warrant.
-This ensures the agencies cannot use a foreign partner to circumvent the warranting process and New Zealand law.
+- Requests to foreign partners: ask a partner to carry out activities under an NZSIS or GCSB warrant.
+The agencies cannot use a foreign partner to circumvent the warranting process and New Zealand law.